backbee/standalone/README.md

 If you want to add:

-- Templates, do it under `templates/`
+- Templates, do it under `res/templates/`
-- ClassContent, do it under `classcontents/`
+- ClassContent, do it under `res/classcontents/`
-- Layout templates files, do it under `layouts/`
+- Layout templates files, do it under `res/layouts/`
+- Helper, do it under `res/helpers`

 ## 5) Apache & Nginx Configuration